National Science Foundation GRFP

 - Review the eligibility requirements on this page to ensure that you are (or will be) eligible to apply.

 Review the Graduate School calendar of events for dates/times for workshops.
 You must create an account to register for their events.
-For the 2018 application, workshops will be held at the following times.
+For the 2019 application, workshop information coming soon.
 Undergraduates are welcome.

 - Accelerated workshop (3 days)